How Do We Decide?

 WHO DECIDES WHERE THE DONORS' DOLLARS GO?

 Over 4,800 generous community donors entrust United Way of the Monongalia and Preston Counties to invest funds donated to the Community Impact Fund in health and human service programs across the community.
 These dollars help nonprofit organizations provide services to those who are most vulnerable.
-In 2023, United Way will invest in 34 programs throughout the community to support services covering health, education, financial stability and basic needs.
+In 2023, United Way invested in 34 programs throughout the community to support services covering health, education, financial stability and basic needs.

 Funds raised through the Community Impact Fund are distributed by the Citizens’ Review process.
 Citizens’ Review is made up of community volunteers who: